gauravcapil/graphql-tigersafari/README.md

 ##To Force migration for the first time
 ( to setup the tables, export MIGRATE_1=1)
-( to truncate the tables, export MIGRATE_DROPALL=1)
+( to truncate the tables, export MIGRATE_DROPALL=1) More migration scripts can be enabled with addition of these env tags and implementing the sequence in the same way for future

 ##To RUN: